RS-Rak/A-Level-Project/Pygame/Arkanoid/readme.md

 ### *How do I test powerups?*

-Go to baseround.py (which is just the round framework) and go to the randomSpawn function.
-Change the randint(5,10) to randint(7,7) to get a 100% spawn rate when a brick is destroyed.
-If you want a specific powerup, comment out the " powerup = Powerup(validPowerups[randint(0,len(validPowerups)-1)]) " line, and instead write powerup = Powerup(insert-powerup-name-here), putting the powerup name in the brackets.
+- Go to baseround.py (which is just the round framework) and go to the randomSpawn function.
+- Change the randint(2,10) to randint(7,7) to get a 100% spawn rate when a brick is destroyed.
+- If you want a specific powerup, comment out the " powerup = Powerup(validPowerups[randint(0,len(validPowerups)-1)]) " line
+- Instead, write powerup = Powerup(insert-powerup-name-here), putting the powerup name in the brackets.
+- You're done!
+Now your chosen powerup will spawn whenever you break a brick.

 ### *How do I adjust enemy spawn rate?*
 Head to the bottom of baseround.py.
 Find the line that says if (time.time() - roundStartTime) >= 25:  - this controls enemy spawn rate.
 The 25 is how many seconds there are between enemy spawns, and by editing it you can change this.